DekataBG/DekataBG/README.md

   [Translations Blog](https://github.com/DekataBG/TranslationsBlog) - An attempt to create web blog made only with the help of the indian guys on YouTube :sweat_smile:

-  [Library](https://github.com/DekataBG/Library) - An attempt to create a fully functioning website.
-The project is still unfinished and is currently on hold
+  [Library](https://github.com/DekataBG/Library) - The project is still unfinished and is currently on hold

   [Message Scheduler](https://github.com/DekataBG/MessengerSchheduler) - Schedule a message on Messenger